CausticKirbyZ/SprayCannon/README.md

 make            # compiles spraycannon and spdb make install    # installs the tools
 ```
-### compile the manual way
+### Compile the manual way
 ```bash
 crystal build -p src/spraycannon.cr crystal build -p src/spdb.cr
 ```
-you can also use
+You can also use:
 ```bash
 crystal build -p --no-debug --release
 ```
-which will take longer but will be more optimized (not that you need it) it also wont give you help if something breaks.... your choice
+Which will take longer but will be more optimized (not that you need it) it also may not give you help if something breaks.... your choice

 ### **Examples:**
 ```